nicoxmcd/Cloud/Paths/CloudPracticioner/Concepts.md

 ## Diving into AWS
 ### Popular services offered by AWS
-**Computer Services**
+**Compute Services**
 - Provide virtual server hosting, container management, and serverless computing
 - Organizations can "rent" server compute space and capacities for cheap from AWS
-- No longer have to purchase physical servers or maintain data centers on-premises
+- No longer have to purchase physical servers or maintain data centers on-prem

 **Storage Service**
-- Provider storage for both in-use and archival files; S3 to use on the website or store large amounts of data
+- Provide storage for both in-use and archival files
 - Different costs associated with how often you need to access the files and how durable or available you want them to be
-- Storage type for almost every level of need with very granular costs to meet budget requirements
+- Storage type for almost every level of need with granular costs to meet budget requirements

 **Database Services**
 - Fully managed relational and NoSQL databases
 - Relational database service and highly scalable petabtye data warehouse service
-- Highly scalable and cost efficient: crunch data at a fraction of the cost of on-site database servers
+- Highly scalable and cost efficient
+- Crunch data at a fraction of the cost of on-site database servers